restify/node-restify/docs/api/server.md

 object that passes an `instanceof Error` check.

-Before the error object is sent to the client, the server will fire an event using the name of the error.
+Before the error object is sent to the client, the server will fire an event using the name of the error, without the `Error` part of the name.
+For example, given an `InternalServerError`, the server will emit an `InternalServer` event.
 This creates opportunities to do logging, metrics, or payload mutation based on the type of error.
 For example:

 ```js
 var errs = require('restify-errors');